Scallops in the Shell

 Fresh scallops are very plump and good around Christmas time, and this is my own favourite way of serving them.

 The recipe has the advantage of requiring no last-minute fuss - it even freezes well and can be cooked straight from the freezer.
-You can watch how to make the sauce in our Cookery School Term Flour Based Sauces and Batters - 'Flour Based Sauces' video lesson below.
+You can watch how to make the sauce in our Cookery School Video for Flour-based Sauces and Batters, just click on the image to play.

 This recipe is from Delia's Happy Christmas.
-Serves 6 as a starter
+Serves 6 as a starter.
+Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 Start by slicing the white parts of each scallop into rounds about 5mm thick, and cut any larger corals in half and put them to one side.